List of Muppets: Beauregard

 Beauregard is the Muppets' backstage janitor and stagehand of indeterminate species.
 Debuting in season three of The Muppet Show, Beauregard originally wore a gray jacket over his plaid shirt, but in the fourth season, he stopped wearing the jacket.
 It is revealed in The Muppet Show On Tour that he calls his mop "Belleregard."
 Beaker occasionally assists Beauregard with stagehand duties.
 He tries to be helpful, but his dimwitted efforts frequently result in disaster.
 His slow wit is often preyed upon by other characters who use him to their own purposes.
-He has a characteristic blink and often turns to the camera and says, "Right".
+He has a characteristic blink and often turns to the camera and says, "Right."
 Beauregard has superhuman strength, which is illustrated by his ability to effortlessly lift and carry around objects that are far too heavy to carry, such as an anvil, couch or piano.

 Beauregard appeared on the stage in various sketches and skits.
 Other times, Beauregard appears accidentally on stage during productions, still working on the props until he realizes that he is intruding and must either rush out of sight or attempt to blend in with the action.
 However, Beauregard was more comfortable backstage.

 Beauregard also appeared in The Great Muppet Caper in 1981, where he played a taxi driver.
 He brought Kermit, Fozzie, and Gonzo to the Happiness Hotel, and right through the front door, into the lobby.
 Beauregard's other major role was in the 1990 special The Muppets at Walt Disney World, where he dragged Miss Piggy onto a series of thrill rides.

-He has also made cameo appearances in later projects, including The Muppets Take Manhattan, Muppets Tonight, The Muppets: A Celebration of 30 Years, and It's a Very Merry Muppet Christmas Movie.
+He has also had minor roles in later projects, including The Muppets Take Manhattan, Muppets Tonight and The Muppets: A Celebration of 30 Years, and a cameo appearance in It's a Very Merry Muppet Christmas Movie.
 In the book Of Muppets and Men, Goelz explains that Beauregard was based on the clumsy Wendell Porcupine from Emmet Otter's Jug Band Christmas.
-The main reason why Beauregard never became a star was because the writers thought he was too passive; he did not desire anything.
+The main reason why Beauregard never became a star was because the writers thought he was too passive, he did not desire anything.
 This made Beauregard difficult to write for.
 In The Muppets, Beauregard is found by Scooter living in the janitor's closet of the old Muppet Theatre, seemingly unaware that The Muppet Show is no longer on the air.
 In Muppets Most Wanted, Beauregard is the engineer of the train that is used for the Muppets' world tour.